Back to the blog

 Try it yourself

-ProjectFi's Monte Carlo simulator runs 1,000 trials on your actual profile — Australian tax, super preservation, Age Pension, all included.
-Get a success probability, a fan chart, and a histogram of FIRE ages in under 10 seconds.
+ProjectFi's Monte Carlo simulator runs 5,000 trials on your actual profile, including Australian tax, super preservation, and Age Pension.
+Get a success probability, a fan chart, and a histogram of FIRE ages.

 Run the numbers